Privacy enhancements coming to the Windows 10 Fall Creators Update

 App permission prompts will only apply to apps installed after the Fall Creators Update.
 To review and manage your existing app permissions go to Start, select Settings, then select Privacy.

 Likewise, our Enterprise customers asked us to provide them with greater control over which data is shared with us to enable new services.
-In addition to the above enhancements, we’re also providing a new setting that limits diagnostic data to the minimum required for Windows Analytics.
-Windows Analytics allows Enterprise administrators to decrease IT costs by gaining insights, using Windows Diagnostics, into the computers running Windows 10 in their organizations.
+In addition to the above enhancements, we’re also providing a new setting that limits diagnostic data to the minimum required for Desktop Analytics.
+Desktop Analytics allows Enterprise administrators to decrease IT costs by gaining insights, using Windows Diagnostics, into the computers running Windows 10 in their organizations.
 It is a fast-growing Microsoft service – providing data-driven insights that reduce the cost of deploying, servicing, and supporting Windows 10.
-To learn more about Windows Analytics and how your company can benefit from Windows diagnostics data, visit the Windows Analytics website.
+To learn more about Desktop Analytics and how your company can benefit from Windows diagnostics data, visit the Desktop Analytics website.

 As part of our ongoing dialogue and transparency with you, our customers, I am excited to announce these privacy changes coming next month in the Fall Creators Update.
 Windows Insiders will get an early look of some of these changes in the coming weeks.
 I look forward to continued dialogue and hearing your feedback here.